 The Odiyan lifestyle is active and physically strenuous.
-We are seeking volunteers who are physically hardy and able to use hand-tools and small machinery.
-Gardening, cooking and landscaping skills are always helpful.
+We are seeking volunteers who are hardy and able to use hand tools and small machinery.

 Odiyan has its foundations in Tibetan Buddhism but no religious affiliation is required to join our team.
-Living in a wholesome environment without the usual distractions of modern life can reveal to each of us the patterns and perspectives we hold that restrict our potential.
-Therefore, a desire to grow personally and be of service is essential.
+A desire to grow personally and be of service is essential.
 The minimum commitment is six months.

 Our founder, Tarthang Tulku, has devoted his life to establishing the Tibetan wisdom tradition in the West and preserving all schools of Buddhism in Asia.
 Our small community has accomplished an incredible amount over the last 45 years in laying the groundwork to realize this expansive vision.

-Skill Training: Learning at Odiyan means acquiring and sharing numerous practical skills: flower and vegetable gardening, landscaping, all forms of construction including trades such as plumbing, electrical, and HVAC, use of tools and small machinery, metal and wood work, vegetarian cooking and food preservation.
-Volunteers also participate in sacred art production such as stupa construction, tsa-tsa molding, fabric arts, metal statuary casting, Buddhist text production and Temple construction and repair.
+Skill Training: Learning at Odiyan means acquiring and sharing numerous practical skills: flower and vegetable gardening, landscaping, construction work including trades skills such as welding and concrete work.
+You can learn the use of tools and small machinery, metalwork and woodworking, vegetarian cooking and food preservation.
+Volunteers also participate in sacred art production such as stupa construction, tsa-tsa molding, fabric arts, metal statue casting, Buddhist text production and Temple construction and repair.

-Volunteers with longer residency (over six months) often become involved in resource and project management, project planning and implementation, budgeting and crew training.
+Volunteers who stay longer than six months often become involved in resource and project management, project planning and implementation, budgeting and crew training.

 Guidelines for Applying:

-Volunteering at Odiyan is challenging physically, mentally and emotionally.
+Volunteering at Odiyan is challenging physically, mentally, and emotionally.
 Applicants must be in good physical health with no serious or ongoing health concerns.
-Please do not apply if you are coping with major unresolved emotional issues, withdrawal, diagnosed psychological disorders, if you have recently quit smoking or using drugs, recently begun a regimen of medications or have recently begun or have recently been released from a recovery program.
+Please do not apply if you are coping with major unresolved emotional issues, withdrawal, or unresolved diagnosed psychological disorders, or if you have recently quit smoking or using drugs, recently begun a regimen of medications or have recently begun or been released from a recovery program.

 Can I bring my animal companion to Odiyan?